Student Research Paper

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

-Rosenberger, Peter W., "New Topics, New Powers, and New Spirit: Walt Whitman and Allen Ginsburg and the Power of the Poet" (2014).
+Rosenberger, Peter W., "New Topics, New Powers, and New Spirit: Walt Whitman and Allen Ginsberg and the Power of the Poet" (2014).
 Student Publications.
 337.